Hyundai Grandeur: Background

 Also called "Gak (angular)-Grandeur", it succeeded the Hyundai-built Granada.
 Official Olympic sponsor Hyundai Motor co-developed the Grandeur with Mitsubishi Motors of Japan, and launched it in July 1986, well in advance of the 1988 Summer Olympics.
-The design was done by Hyundai Motors, but the internal configuration was done by Mitsubishi.
+The design was done by Hyundai Motors, and the internal configuration was done by Mitsubishi.
 It was the second FF layout model in Korea after Hyundai Excel.
 Originally, only a four-cylinder 2,000 cc engine and manual transmission were offered, but later a 2,400 cc engine, a 3,000 cc V6 engine, and automatic transmission became available.
 The Grandeur became Korea's best-selling large car by a considerable margin.
 It was also sold in Japan as the Mitsubishi Debonair V, but the demanding class was already absorbed by the Toyota Crown, Nissan Cedric/Gloria, Mazda Luce, and Honda Legend, and the Debonair was not competitive in its home market.

 The Grandeur's taillight design was changed in 1989, and ABS first became available in 1991.
 It had 4-speed automatic transmission or 5-speed manual transmission.
 It was discontinued in September 1992, after 122,074 had been built.